Anon-404/Hashme/README.md

-# Hashme
-Use a strong password by turning your password into a hash
+secure password and txt file by turning into hash.